The Best Modded Kiks – May 2019

 Modded Kiks are often programmed to avoid these vulnerabilities.
 Lag codes for example are coded out of all of these modded kiks while the other vulnerabilities are sidestepped in some or all of the others.

 Nullkik seems mainly a cosmetic mod that allows you to tweak how Kik looks and feels.
-I haven’t tried this one myself but have seen a couple of screenshots that show a variety of backgrounds, UI and font changes and colors that work quite well.
+In our tests, the apps showed a number of changes to the core application, including a variety of backgrounds, UI and font changes and colors that work quite well.
 As far as I can tell, downloading Nullkik from the source above contains no malware or any nefarious code.

 Ghostkik has the coolest name of all these modded Kiks.
 This is the Kik mod you want if you want a light, streamlined app that uses as little data as possible.
 The mod creator has tweaked this app to contain as few lines of code as possible and use as little data allowance as possible while still leaving the app workable and comfortably usable.